quantling/discriminative_lexicon_model/docs/source/incremental.rst

       * word       (word) <U2 24B 'a' 'an' 'an'
       * semantics  (semantics) <U2 24B 'S1' 'S2' 'S3'

 Note that the word type "an" has two rows.
-Its form vectors are the same (i.e., the second and third rows of the `\mathbf{C}` matrix), while its semantic vectors are slightly different (i.e., the second and third rows of the `\mathbf{S}` matrix).
+Its form vectors are the same (i.e., the second and third rows of the :math:`\mathbf{C}` matrix), while its semantic vectors are slightly different (i.e., the second and third rows of the :math:`\mathbf{S}` matrix).
 You can view the different semantic vectors as different meanings of the same word in different contexts.
 In such a case like this, specifying learning events by a list of words like below would raise "InvalidIndexError", because the function cannot determine which semantic vector to use for "an" in this case.

 .. code-block:: python